 Memorizing verses and even entire passages of scripture helps us to know God better.
 Scripture is the way God has chosen to reveal himself to us.
 Every book of the Bible tells of who He is and of His great power.
 His Word is alive and active and that is why only HIS Words hold any power.
 No nursery rhyme or “how to” book can transform us in such a real and complete way.
 Why don’t we take the time to learn what will heal our hearts, lighten our burdens, and bring peace to our soul?
 I can’t answer this for you, but I encourage you to think about it.
 My relationship with God has never been stronger, I have never felt closer, or desired His Word more than I do now that I have taken the time to commit some scriptures to memory.
 It is never too late, we are never too old and it will absolutely grow our faith.

-“… and take the helmet of salvation, and the sword of the Spirit, which is the word of God, …”
+“and take the helmet of salvation, and the sword of the Spirit, which is the word of God,” Ephesians 6:17 (ESV)

-Bible memorization ensures that we will be armed with the appropriate truths and principles, they will be written on our hearts and in our minds and we will be able to recall them instantly to effectively respond to the evil one who seeks to destroy us.
+Bible verse memorization ensures we will be armed with the appropriate truths and principles.
+They will be written on our hearts and in our minds and we will be able to recall them instantly to effectively respond to the evil one who seeks to destroy us.

 Rejoice that God has made this possible by giving us “the Sword of the Spirit”– His Word.